More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Introduction

 \section{Introduction}

 Statistical agencies worldwide face a familiar and intensifying dilemma: rising demand for granular, timely, and domain-level statistics under budgets that are fixed or shrinking.
-The current threats to the traditional survey paradigm include declining response rates and rising operational costs, alongside growing expectations for more timely and disaggregated information \citep{NAS2017}.
+The current threats to the traditional survey paradigm include declining response rates and rising operational costs, alongside growing expectations for more timely and disaggregated information \citep{NationalAcademies2017}.
 NSOs now operate in a rapidly shifting landscape marked by an explosion of new data sources, growing privacy concerns, declining survey response rates, and the rise of artificial intelligence, all of which demand a fundamental rethinking of how statistics are produced \citep{UNECE2025}.

 In response, NSOs have explored a range of cost-reducing innovations.
-One prominent strand integrates big data and administrative data with traditional survey data to supplement or partially replace expensive data collection operations. \citet{KimTam2021} formalised data integration as a general tool for combining big data with probability sample data for finite population inference, demonstrating that hybrid estimators can be substantially more efficient than survey data alone. \citet{Tam2024} extended this approach to small area estimation of binary variables, showing that a calibrated nearest-neighbour algorithm combining big data with survey data yields small area estimates that outperform standard Fay--Herriot and logit-normal HB methods when used without big data. \citet{TamHolmberg2023} showed that non-response follow-up resources --- a major cost driver in probability surveys --- can be allocated optimally to minimise mean squared error rather than simply to maximise response rates, yielding cost savings without sacrificing data quality.
-More broadly, \citet{UNECE2022} documented that machine learning holds great potential for making statistical production more efficient by automating processes and enabling the use of new data sources.
+One prominent strand integrates big data and administrative data with traditional survey data. \citet{KimTam2021} formalised data integration as a general tool for combining big data with probability sample data for finite population inference. \citet{Tam2024} extended this to small area estimation of binary variables. \citet{Tametal2023} showed that non-response follow-up resources can be allocated optimally to minimise mean squared error. \citet{UNECE2022} documented the potential of machine learning for statistical production.

-These strategies, however important, largely operate on the data \emph{after} the sample has been designed.
+These strategies, however important, largely operate on the data after the sample has been designed.
 A complementary and under-explored approach is to ask, at the design stage itself: \emph{how small can the sample be made while still meeting all pre-specified precision requirements?} This paper addresses precisely that question for the practically important case of a multi-purpose survey with multiple target variables and multiple geographic domains.